frendsick/torth/docs/definitions.md

 - [PTR](types.md#ptr---pointer)
 - [STR](types.md#str---string)

 Note: Function parameter and return values MUST be exactly the types that the function signature implies.
-You can always explicitely cast an pointer-like type to another pointer-like type by using the type as token.
+You can always explicitly cast a pointer-like type to another pointer-like type by using the type as a token.
 Also, you can cast some integer-like types to [PTR](types.md#ptr---pointer).
-For example, if you want to cast a value to PTR, use `ptr` keyword.
+For example, if you want to cast a value to PTR, use the `ptr` keyword.

 See also: [Casting](types.md#casting)

 ## PATH

-PATH defines relative directories compared to the compiler file [torth.torth](../torth.torth) from which additional files can be included to the code with [INCLUDE](keywords.md#include) keyword.
-The files at the same directory as the compiler will always take precedence over any files from PATH.
+PATH defines relative directories compared to the compiler file [torth.torth](../torth.torth), from which additional files can be included in the code with the [INCLUDE](keywords.md#include) keyword.
+The files in the same directory as the compiler will always take precedence over any files from PATH.

 Default directories in PATH: